 Head toward the southern end of Oreti Beach and you will come across Sandy Point.
-There was once a whaling station here, set up in the 1800s, although it was short lived, and a Maori settlement by the name of Oue.
+There was once a whaling station here, set up in the 1800s, although it was short-lived, along with a Maori settlement by the name of Oue.

-This natural reserve is ideal for exploring on foot, mountain bike, or even horseback.
+This natural reserve is ideal for exploring on foot, mountain bike, or even on horseback.
 There are more than a dozen welcoming biking tracks, and 13 km worth of various walking trails, all well signposted.
-Sand dunes co exist with forests of matai, totara, rimu and miro.
-Along with the marshes and mudflats and the banks of the Oreti river, conditions are perfect for masses of plant and animal life alike.
+Sand dunes coexist with forests of matai, totara, rimu and miro.
+Along with the marshes and mudflats and the banks of the Oreti River, conditions are perfect for masses of plant and animal life alike.

-From Stirling Point you can embark on a scenic walk.
-The two hour Foveaux Walk guides you around the southern coast line, towards Lookout Point for great views out over Foveaux Strait.
-The one hour Topuni Track leads from Stirling Point to Bluff Hill, past a historic WWII gun emplacement.
-This also meets up with the Glory Track, which in turns leads to the Foveaux Walkway.
+From Stirling Point, you can embark on a scenic walk.
+The two-hour Foveaux Walk guides you around the southern coast line, towards Lookout Point for great views out over Foveaux Strait.
+The one-hour Topuni Track leads from Stirling Point to Bluff Hill, past a historic WWII gun emplacement.
+This also meets up with the Glory Track, which in turn leads to the Foveaux Walkway.
 From Lookout Point, there’s the Millennium Track that goes to Bluff Hill, as well as the Ocean Beach Track that leads to its namesake.

 Stirling Point is located in Bluff — just half an hour from Invercargill in your rental car.
 It is at the far southern end of State Highway 1, which runs the full length of New Zealand up to Cape Reinga in the north.
 Stirling Point was originally named after Captain William Stirling, who established a nearby whaling station in the early 19th century.